-- i) To develop an understanding of the concept, principles and nature of guidance. - ii) To develop an understanding of the need and significance of guidance. - iii) To develop an understanding of the home as an agency for guidance. - iv) To develop an understanding of the school and college as agencies for guidance. - v) To develop an understanding of the government as an agency for guidance. - 1.1 Psychological Testing: Meaning, purpose, need, limitations - 1.2 Intelligence test, Aptitude test, Attitude test (purpose and uses) - 1.3 Interest test, Achievement test, Personality test (purpose and uses)
+ii) To develop an understanding of the principles of guidance.

+iii) To develop an understanding of the need and significance of guidance.

+iv) To develop an understanding of the home as an agency for guidance.

+v) Todevelop an understanding of the school as an agency for guidance.

+vi) To develop an understanding of the college as an agency for guidance.

+vii) To develop an understanding of the government as an agency for guidance.

+1.1 Psychological Testing: Meaning, purpose, need, limitations

+1.2 Intelligence test, Aptitude test, Attitude test (purpose and uses)

+1.3 Interest test, Achievement test, Personality test (purpose and uses)

-Module 2: Non-testing Techniques: Uses and Procedure Module Objectives:
+Module 2: Non-testing Techniques: Uses and Procedure

+i) Toacquire knowledge of the concept, uses and procedure of interviews.

+ii) Toacquire knowledge of the concept, uses and procedure of case studies.

+iii) To acquire knowledge ofconcept, uses and procedure of cumulative records.

+iv) To acquire knowledge ofconcept, uses and procedure of anecdotal records.

+v) To acquire knowledge of the concept, uses and procedure of adiary.

+vi) To acquire knowledge ofconcept, uses and procedure of student portfolios.

+2.1 Interviews and Case Studies

+2.2 Cumulative Records and Anecdotal Records

+2.3 Diary and Student Portfolios

+Module 3: The Counselling Process

-- i) To acquire knowledge of the concept, uses and procedure of interviews. - ii) To acquire knowledge of the concept, uses and procedure of case studies. - iii) To acquire knowledge of the concept, uses and procedure of cumulative records. - iv) To acquire knowledge of the concept, uses and procedure of anecdotal records. - v) To acquire knowledge of the concept, uses and procedure of a diary. - vi) To acquire knowledge of concept, uses and procedure of student portfolios. - 2.1 Interviews and Case Studies - 2.2 Cumulative Records and Anecdotal Records - 2.3 Diary and Student Portfolios
+- i) To develop an understanding of the initial disclosure stage of counseling - ii) To develop an understanding of the in-depth explorationstage of counseling - iii) To develop an understanding of commitment to action stage of counseling - iv) To develop an understanding of the rapport building skill of counseling - v) To develop an understanding of the listening skill of counseling - vi) To develop an understanding of the questioning skill of counseling - vii) To develop an understanding of the respondingskill of counseling viii) To acquire knowledge of the ethics of counseling.

-Module 3: The Counseling Process Module Objectives:

-- i) To develop an understanding of the stages of counseling - ii) To develop an understanding of the skills of counseling - iii) To acquire knowledge of the ethics of counseling. - 3.1 Stages of Counseling (Initial Disclosure, In-Depth Exploration, Commitment to Action) - 3.2 Skills of Counseling: (Rapport building, Listening, Questioning, Responding) - 3.3 Ethics of Counseling
+3.1 Stages of Counseling (Initial Disclosure, In-Depth Exploration, Commitment to Action)

+3.2 Skills of Counseling: (Rapport building, Listening, Questioning, Responding)

+3.3 Ethics of Counseling

-Module 4: Understanding Students with Special Needs (Concept and Characteristics) Module Objectives:
+Module 4: Understanding Students with Special Needs (Concept and Characteristics)

-- i) To develop an understanding of the special needs of students with problems like muscular dystrophy, multiple sclerosis, chronic asthma and epilepsy. - ii) To develop an understanding of the special needs of students with developmental problems like down syndrome, cerebral palsy and autism. - iii) To develop an understanding of the special behavioral/emotional needs of students who are slow learners, learning disabled and gifted students. - iv) To develop an understanding of special behavioral/emotional needs of students with ADD, ADHD, oppositional defiant disorder, academic stress, bullying and addiction. - v) To develop an understanding of special learning needs of sensory impaired students that are blind, visually impaired, deaf, have limited hearing. - 4.1 Physical Muscular Dystrophy, Multiple Sclerosis, Chronic Asthma, Epilepsy. - 4.2 Developmental Down Syndrome, Cerebral Palsy, Autism, Slow Learners, Learning Disabled Students and Gifted Students. - 4.3 Behavioral/Emotional ADD, ADHD, Oppositional Defiance Disorder, Academic Stress, Bullying, Addiction. - 4.4 Sensory Impaired Blind, Visually Impaired, Deaf, Limited Hearing.
+- i) To develop an understanding of the special needs of students with problems like muscular dystrophy, multiple sclerosis, chronic asthma and epilepsy. - ii) To develop an understanding of the special needs of students with developmental problems like down syndrome, cerebral palsy and autism. - iii) To develop an understanding of the special behavioral/emotional needs of students who are slow learners, learning disabled and gifted students. - iv) To develop an understanding ofspecial behavioral/emotional needs of students with ADD, ADHD, oppositional defiance disorder, academic stress, bullying and addiction. - v) To develop an understanding ofspecial learning needs of sensory impaired students that are blind, visually impaired, deaf, have limited hearing. - 4.1 Physical Muscular Dystrophy, Multiple Sclerosis, Chronic Asthma, Epilepsy. - 4.2 Developmental Down Syndrome, Cerebral Palsy, Autism, Slow Learners, Learning Disabled Students and Gifted Students. - 4.3 Behavioral/Emotional ADD, ADHD, Oppositional Defiance Disorder, Academic Stress, Bullying, Addiction.

+4.4 Sensory Impaired - Blind, Visually Impaired, Deaf, Limited Hearing.

-Module 5: Practical Work in Guidance and Counseling: Module Objectives:
+Module 5: Practical Work in Guidance and Counseling:

-- i) To acquire knowledge of verbal and non-verbal, group intelligence tests. - ii) To respond to question items of a standardized intelligence test. - iii) To acquire knowledge of the personality test, attitudinal scale, interest inventory and an achievement test. - iv) To respond to question items of a personality test, attitudinal scale, interest inventory and an achievement test. - v) To prepare a case study of a school or college student with special needs - vi) To submit an individual report of a case study of a school/college student with special needs.
+i) To acquire knowledge of verbal and non-verbal, group intelligence tests.

+- ii) To respond to question items of a standardized intelligence test. - iii) To acquire knowledge of the personality test, attitudinal scale, interest inventory and an achievement test. - iv) To respond to question items of a personality test, attitudinal scale, interest inventory and an achievement test. - v) To prepare a case study of a school or college student with special needs - vi) To submit an individual report of a case study of a school/college student with special needs.